 The longer you live in a country the harder it is to compare things to your previous life.
 In 2015 a year into our journey here in NZ we were still comparing things to England, and there comes a stage where that stops.
 However, I am not sure when it stopped for us, it was more a gradual thing!

-We wanted to understand if our cost of living in NZ has increased tremendously since 2015 and the results are in…
+We wanted to understand if our New Zealand cost of living has increased tremendously since 2015 and the results are in…

 Note: All prices are in GBP and converted at the current exchange at the time of writing this article.
 (52 pence to 1 NZD)